A Notice to Our Supporters Regarding COVID-19

-The Great Nova Scotia Pick-Me-Up is proudly sponsored by GLAD® who also provides all of the quality garbage bags making this program successful.
-Also supporting this program is Divert NS and Nova Scotia Environment.
+The Great Nova Scotia Pick-Me-Up is proudly sponsored by Divert NS and Nova Scotia Environment.
 Thank you to our amazing sponsors!

 Litter is an eyesore, poses health risks, affects water quality, and is often mistaken as food by wildlife.
-And studies show that litter begets litter, meaning people tend to litter in areas where there is already garbage on the ground.
+Studies also show that litter begets litter, meaning people tend to litter in areas where there is already garbage on the ground.

 Join thousands of other Nova Scotians in making our province beautiful and healthy.

 COVID-19 affected us all in so many ways.
 One of the ways COVID impacted our 2020 season was by delaying our season opening to June 15th.
 Normally, we would launch our clean-up season during the early spring, which also happens to be our busiest time as many volunteers feel motivated to clean-up the litter which has been hiding beneath the snow all winter long.

 Although we got off to a late start we are proud to say the amount of clean-ups were similar to that of previous years, many of them being much smaller in size due to the restrictions that were imposed on group sizes.
 However, we still made a huge difference to the appearance and health of our parks, trails, roadsides, shorelines and communities.
 We can not wait to see what 2021 will bring us!